tomasznazarenko/tomasznazarenko.github.io/_posts/2019-11-05-essential-git.md

 `git rebase -i --autosquash<commit>` fixup commit.
 You want to change an older commit for example to add something.
 Make the change, then `git add <filename>`, then `git commit --fixup <commit>` feeding the commit we want to add the change to; then `git rebase -i --autosquash<commit>` and git should prepare the rebase already for us with right keyword and order.

 `git rebase -i <commit>` split a specific commit into separate commits.
 We feed a parent-commit as a base-commit.
 Mark commit with edit.
 Then when git stops at the revision.
 Now use `git reset HEAD~1` now you have actual changes to work with.
-Now stage one file and commit it, then stace another file and commit it.
+Now stage one file and commit it, then stage another file and commit it.
 Then when you want to complete `git rebase --continue`

 ## How to solve merge conflicts